 Because many women with HIV infection and their infants are treated or take medications to prevent HIV infection, the number of children getting AIDS Human Immunodeficiency Virus (HIV) Infection in Children and Adolescents Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and makes people more vulnerable to other infections and some cancers... read more is decreasing in many countries.

 Currently, HIV infection is rarely transmitted through blood transfusions or organ transplants.

-Since 1985 in most developed countries, all blood collected for transfusion is tested for HIV, and when possible, some blood products are treated with heat to eliminate the risk of HIV infection.
+Since 1985 in most high-resource countries, all blood collected for transfusion is tested for HIV, and when possible, some blood products are treated with heat to eliminate the risk of HIV infection.
 The current risk of HIV infection from a single blood transfusion (which is carefully screened for HIV and other bloodborne viruses) is estimated to be less than 1 in about 2 million in the United States.
-However, in many developing countries, blood and blood products are not screened for HIV or are not screened as stringently.
+However, in many low-resource countries, blood and blood products are not screened for HIV or are not screened as stringently.
 There, the risk remains substantial.

 HIV has been transmitted when organs (kidneys, livers, hearts, pancreases, bone, and skin) from infected donors were unknowingly used as transplants.
 HIV transmission is unlikely to occur when corneas or certain specially treated tissues (such as bone) are transplanted.

 HIV transmission is also possible when sperm from an infected donor is used to inseminate a woman.
 In the United States, measures have been taken to reduce this risk.
 Fresh semen samples are no longer used.
 Sperm from donors is frozen for 6 months or more.
 Then the donors are retested for HIV infection before the sperm is used.